 Hi, my name’s Andrew and I’m a programmer.
 I code mostly in Ruby and Rails, but I try to play around with other stuff every once in a while.
 I’m a dedicated Vim user and I’ve created a bunch of Vim plugins.
 You can find me as “AndrewRadev” on github and on twitter.

 In this blog, I write about my programming-related experiences.
-So far, most of the articles seem to be about Vim.
-I hope I’ll be able to think of other good topics to blog about in the future.
+Most of the articles seem to be about Vim, but in general, I blog about a bunch of different stuff.

 Here are a few of my more interesting projects: